1. Prostate cancer is the most common non-skin cancer in America, and the 4th most

 2. In the United States, 1 in 9 men will be diagnosed with prostate cancer in his lifetime.

-Caucasian man, and is nearly 2.3 times more likely to die from the disease.
+Caucasian man, and are 2.2 times more likely to die from the disease.

 5. A non-smoking man is more likely to develop prostate cancer than he is to develop